 The Caesar cipher is named after Julius Caesar because he apparently used this cipher in some of his own correspondents.
 It is one of the earliest and most well-known encryptions.
 It works quite simply by shifting each letter by a “shift” which can also be referred to as a key.
 For example, if the shift is 1 then if you input some plaintext like “abc” the Caesar cipher will output “bcd” because each letter is shifted by one index in the alphabet.
 You can change the shift to an index you have in your alphabet to encrypt it differently.

-During Roman times when literacy rates may have been quite a bit lower than in the modern world and copying of documents could not have been done with a quick CTRL-C and encryption wasn’t a widely known idea the Caesar cipher may have been sufficient for such an application.
+During Roman times, when literacy rates may have been quite a bit lower than in the modern world, and the copying of documents could not have been done with a quick CTRL-C, and encryption wasn’t a widely known idea, the Caesar cipher may have been sufficient for such an application.
 But obviously in the modern world when a computer can do billions of operations per second it’s not a very tall order to try 25 possible character shifts until its broken.
 This Cipher could be broken in less than a second on a regular computer.
 It could even be broken fairly quickly by hand.

 If we introduce more elements to our shift key, however, something interesting happens.
 If our key has several elements, then we can have a key like “

 This cipher was wrongly called the Vigenère cipher due to a misattribution.
 It was actually created by Giovan Battista Bellaso, an Italian cryptologist in the 1500s.
 Not Vigenère.
 It can be a secure cipher as long as the key is a completely random set of characters and the length of the key is at least as long as the input message you are trying to encrypt.
 Ciphers like this that cannot be cracked.
-They also have a one time use
+Additionally, they have a one-time-use

 Now let’s do an implementation of these ciphers in Python.
 The only difference here was done for programming simplicity and that is that the alphabet we are using is the ASCII table.
 So the results will be slightly different than using the traditional ciphers and will utilize more characters.